serafinski/LangGraph-Compare/docs/getting_started.rst

 Exporting JSON's to CSV
 =======================
 We retrieved the data from the database.
-Now it's time to create a :code:`.csv` file that can be loaded as an event log.
+Now it's time to create a :code:`csv` file that can be loaded as an event log.

 For this, I've created :func:`langgraph_log_parser.jsons_to_csv.export_jsons_to_csv`.
-This function takes every singe :code:`.json` file from a selected directory and parses it - extracting all the necessary data to create an event log.
+This function takes every singe :code:`json` file from a selected directory and parses it - extracting all the necessary data to create an event log.
 This requires :class:`langgraph_log_parser.jsons_to_csv.GraphConfig` a custom class that defines how a graph was configured, so parser can parse accordingly.

 In this example, we will focus on a basic usage of :code:`GraphConfig`.